 You may notice these symptoms if your dog’s pee smells like burnt rubber:

-If you notice these symptoms (and your dog hasn’t been sprayed by a skunk), along with a burnt rubber smell, then it’s best to take your dog to the vet.
-The vet will examine your dog and run tests to find what’s causing the bad odor.
+If you notice any of these symptoms, with or without a burnt rubber smell, then it’s best to take your dog to the vet.
+The vet will examine your dog and run tests to find what’s causing the problem.

-It’s best to get your dog to the vet as soon as possible because some medical conditions (including a UTI) can become more serious and be more difficult to treat.
+It’s best to get your dog to the vet as soon as possible because some medical conditions (including a UTI) can become more serious and more difficult to treat if ignored.